mrahbar/kubespector/README.md

 - You want to fetch logs from system services, Kubernetes pods or Docker Container alike
 - You want to perform tasks from a Linux, Windows or Mac

+## Status
+`kubespector` is already ready used internally and is concidered stable in most if its commands.
+Experimentall commands are currently etcd, logs

 ## Usage
 Call `kubespector` without any arguments to get an overview on commands.
 Some usage examples: